Early Years Foundation Stage

 We value parents’ opinions and aim to assist parents in gaining practical help and guidance, if required, that will equip them to support their children’s learning at home.

-This is provided through a range of initiatives such as ‘Stay and Play’ which takes place on a Friday from Autumn 2 through to the summer tem, parent workshops where teaching methods are shared, themed subjects weeks such as science and maths week, bespoke parenting sessions through Early Help Family support.
+This is provided through a range of initiatives such as ‘Stay and Play’, which takes place each Friday morning beginning in the autumn 2 term through to the summer term, parent workshops where teaching methods are shared, themed subject weeks such as Arts, Science and Maths weeks and bespoke parenting sessions through Early Help Family support.

-The activities that you do with your child at home are important in supporting their learning and development and have a long-lasting effect on your child’s learning as they progress through school.
-For example, talking, playing listening games, reading, singing songs and nursery rhymes, cooking and playing outside, visiting different places with them are invaluable experiences that every child should be exposed to at home.
+The activities that you do with your child at home are important in supporting their learning and development and have a significant & long-lasting effect on your child’s learning as they progress through school.
+For example, talking, playing listening games, reading, singing songs and nursery rhymes, cooking and playing outside and visiting different places with them are invaluable experiences that every child should be exposed to at home.

-The DfE recognises the crucial role parents play in their children’s early language development.
-So they have launched Hungry Little Minds – a three-year campaign to help parents and carers to engage in activities that support their child’s early learning.
+The DfE recognises the crucial role parents play in their children’s early language development and in response to this have launched Hungry Little Minds – a three-year campaign to help parents and carers to engage in activities that support their child’s early learning.

 Follow the link below.
-There are lots of simple, fun activities for children, from newborn to five.
+There are lots of simple and fun activities for children, ranging from new-borns to five.